 If you have the appropriate permissions, you can delete a deployment from the inventory by clicking the trash can icon .
 This action initiates an email notification to all users with sharing privileges to the deployment.

 Deployments have capabilities, such as prediction requests and data monitoring, that consume a large amount of resources.
 You may want to test the prediction experience for a model or experiment with monitoring output settings without expending any resources or risking a production outage.
 Deployment activation allows you to control when these resource-intensive capabilities are enabled for individual deployments.
 Additionally, note that inactive deployments do not count towards your deployment limit.

 Inactive deployment behavior depends on the MLOps configuration for your organization.

 A deployment's Owner can activate its prediction requests and some monitoring capabilities.
 From the Actions menu for a deployment, select Activate.

 When created, a deployment is set to the active state by default; use the Actions menu to deactivate it.
 Once deactivated, you can still browse the deployment's monitoring tabs and edit its settings and metadata, but you cannot make predictions.
 Inactive deployments are indicated by an "INACTIVE" label in the deployment inventory:

 You can monitor the current number of active and inactive deployments from the tile at the top of the inventory:

 Deployment email notifications¶

 The following actions initiate an email notification.
-Availability of actions are dependent on each user's role.
+The availability of each action depends on each user's role.
 Additional notifications are available through the Notifications option of the Settings tab.

 When you share a deployment with a user, the recipient receives an email, notifying them that permission has been granted.
-Email is only sent on initial invite, not if permission levels have changed or been revoked.
+The email notification is only sent on the initial invite, not if permission levels have changed or been revoked.
 If the receiving user has the Consumer role on the deployment, the email will contain a deployment ID.
 Otherwise, for Users and Owners, the email will contain a link to view the deployment.